Efran08/fylogenetische-boom/README.md

 If the upload does not have a ">", the default setting is to read the whole line.

 First, the uploaded file will be formatted to a Newick file.
-This file will be formatted with the tool Fasttree and when the Newick file is made, it will be visualised by ETE Toolkit.
-ETE Toolkit will return a SVG that will be displayed on the website.
+This file will be formatted with the tool Fasttree and when the Newick file is made, it will be visualised by Biopython.
+Biopython will return a SVG that will be displayed on the website.

 ### Install instructions
-Voor het installeren van het programma ETE toolkit gebruiken we de commando’s:
+Voor het installeren van het programma Biopython gebruiken we de commando:
-* python3 -m venv ete_env
+* pip install biopython

-* source ete_env/bin/activate
+Dit zorgt ervoor dat we Biopython kunnen installeren zonder admin privileges

-* pip install ete3
+Voor het updaten van biopython:

-Dit zorgt ervoor dat we ETE toolkit kunnen installeren zonder admin privileges
+* pip install biopython --upgrade

 Voor het installeren van het programma Fasttree gebruiken we:
 * wget http://www.microbesonline.org/fasttree/FastTree -O ~/FastTree